Mihaela Maevska: Career

-Maevska has been practicing gymnastics since the age of 7, when she was a first grader.
 In June 2014, she and her fellow gymnasts from the Bulgarian group won a gold medal in the 10 clubs event of the 2014 Rhythmic Gymnastics European Championships.
 In September 2014, Maevska and her teammates won gold in the group all-around at the 2014 World Championships, a milestone success, as this occurred 17 years after the Bulgarian group had last claimed gold - at the 1996 World Championships.
 The team also earned a silver medal in 3 Balls + 2 Ribbons at the 2014 event.

 On 22 December 2014, Maevska and the other members of the national gymnastics squad were chosen as the team of the year in Bulgarian sport.

 Maevska was member of the Bulgarian group that competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, together with Lyubomira Kazanova, Reneta Kamberova, Tsvetelina Naydenova, Hristiana Todorova.
 They won the Group All-around bronze medal.
 They dedicated their medal to their teammate Tsvetelina Stoyanova, who attempted to commit suicide and fell from her apartment in Sofia.
 Maevska was the flag bearer for Bulgaria during the closing ceremony.

-Since 2017, Maevska has been assistant coach to the Senior Bulgarian group.
+In 2017, she became assistant coach to the Senior Bulgarian Group along with the head coach Vesela Dimitrova.
+The group competed at the 2020 Summer Olympics and won the gold medal in the Group All-around for the first time in the history of the Bulgarian rhythmic gymnastics.

+After the win the girls from group (Simona Dyankova, Laura Traets, Madlen Radukanova, Erika Zafirova, and Stefani Kiryakova) ended their sports careers.
+Maevska continued with its assistant coach role with the next Bulgarian group.
+On the 1st of November 2023, she resigned from her position due to personal matters.